Does your business rely on off-road diesel to get the job done? What is “off-road” diesel, and why should you be using it anyway? We'll help you!

 Off-road diesel is known by several other names like dyed diesel, farm diesel, and red diesel.
 It’s all the same tax-free diesel.
 To use off-road diesel in your operation, you need to register with your state to receive a permit.

 Off-road diesel is the same as on-road ultra low sulfur diesel (ULSD), except it’s free of state and federal road taxes.
-It’s intended for use in off-road equipment such as generators, trains, tractors, bulldozers, excavators, backhoes, forklifts, skid steers, reefer trailers other standard heavy equipment.
-Take the time to understand your state’s rules and start all saving money today.
-It all adds up to significant savings and profit to your bottom line.
+It’s intended for use in off-road equipment such as generators, trains, tractors, bulldozers, excavators, backhoes, forklifts, skid steers, reefer trailers, and other standard heavy equipment.
+Take the time to understand your state’s rules and start saving money today.
+It all adds up to significant savings in off road diesel cost and profit to your bottom line.

-Be it a job site, a high-rise building, a grocery store, or your family farm.
-Fuel Logic can provide off-road diesel directly to your location.
-We can pump directly into your equipment, or your bulk or jobsite tank.
+Be it a job site, a high-rise building, a grocery store, or your family farm, Fuel Logic can provide off-road diesel.
+No more searching for "red dye diesel near me" as we can pump directly into your equipment, or your bulk or jobsite tank.

 We understand the applications and industries that rely on off-road diesel.
 Downtime is an expensive proposition, and we help you eliminate it.